thibaud200/light_novel/README.md

-# light_novel OCR to EPUB pipeline (with checkpointing and parallel OCR support)
+# light_novel convert Image files to EPUB (with checkpointing and parallel OCR support) (the images files must contain only text to ensure it works)

 Python scripts to convert PNG or JPG image files into EPUB files using OCR (Tesseract) and Calibre.
 It's my first real script in Python — I'm more familiar with Java — so I know it can surely be perfected.